Ercanar/bachelor-thesis/Thesis.typ

 = Introduction
-// TODO ausführlicher und mehr auf die ergebnisse zuschneiden == Climate system and climate sensitivity
+== Climate system and climate sensitivity
 The Earth's climate system is an interconnected ensemble of the five subsystems: atmosphere, hydrosphere, cryosphere, lithosphere and biosphere.
 They all influence each other and their whole state is characterized as the climate system.
 To quantify the complex reaction of the climate system to relevant scenarios, e.g. the warming induced by man-made climate change, the term "climate sensitivity" was created.
 Climate sensitivity is the change in surface temperature of the earth when a doubling of the $"CO"_2$ is introduced and a new steady state is reached.
 To better understand the response of the climate system, research turned to simulating increasingly complex climate models.

 == Climate models